30 Amp Plasma Cutter Settings: Thickness, Speed, and Cut Quality Guide

 operator safety and duty cycle

-With settings dialed for clean cuts on 1/8–1/4 inch stock, you also need to manage operator safety and the machine’s 30 A duty cycle.
-At 30 amps, most units rate a 35% duty cycle—run for 3.5 minutes, then cool for 6.5 to prevent thermal shutdown and component stress.
+Once your settings are dialed for clean cuts on 1/8–1/4 inch stock, you also need to manage operator safety and the machine’s 30 A duty cycle.
+At 30 amps, most units rate a 35% duty cycle.
+That means you can run for 3.5 minutes, then cool for 6.5 to prevent thermal shutdown and component stress.

 Keep air at 55–60 psi to stabilize arc quality and minimize dross while avoiding excessive backpressure.